Southee Admits Uncertainty Over Being NZ’S Test Captain On Subcontinent Tours After 2-0 Loss To Australia

-(MENAFN- IANS) Christchurch, March 11 (IANS) New Zealand's Test captain Tim Southee has admitted uncertainty over leading the team in the longer format when they face Afghanistan, Sri Lanka and India later in this year.
+(MENAFN- IANS) Christchurch (New Zealand), March 11 (IANS) New Zealand's Test captain Tim Southee has admitted uncertainty over leading the team in the longer format when they face Afghanistan, Sri Lanka and India later this year.

 "We'll see.
-Obviously, you go to Asia, the make-up of the side changes slightly with spin becoming the main threat in that part of the world.
+Obviously, you go to Asia, the makeup of the side changes slightly with spin becoming the main threat in that part of the world.
 But we'll see when we get there.
-We'll deal with this tonight and look to move forward to what's to come," said Southee after the match.
+We'll deal with this tonight and look to move forward to what's to come," said Southee after the match ended.

-Southee signed off by quashing New Zealand had a mental block when facing Australia in Tests.
+Southee signed off by quashing the notion that New Zealand had a mental block when facing Australia in Tests.
 "I'm not too sure.
-They're a tough side to beat, not only in Australia, but when they travel as well.
-I think when you play the best you've got to be at your best for those periods, that little bit longer.
+They're a tough side to beat, not only in Australia but when they travel as well.
+I think when you play the best you've got to be at your best for those periods, that little bit longer."

 "We had moments through both Test matches where we could have been a little bit better at times and then things could have been slightly different.
 But it was just another great Test and there's been plenty of those over the last few years."